 Something I’ve learned over the years: Seattle can’t ever have anything cheap.

-Not since 1962, when we spent millions of dollars to put a spinning restaurant more than 500 feet in the air, completely out of reach of the average, out-of-shape pedestrian.
+Not since 1962, when we spent millions of dollars to put a spinning restaurant more than 500 feet in the air, completely out of reach for the average, out-of-shape pedestrian.

 The SR 99 tunnel wouldn’t have been cheap, even if it had been built under budget.